Valeant, Pershing prepare to go hostile in Allergan bid

-Valeant Pharmaceuticals Inc (VRX.TO) on Monday prepared to take its $53.8 billion takeover bid for Allergan Inc (AGN.N) directly to the Botox maker's shareholders in a battle that could last late into the year.
+Valeant Pharmaceuticals Inc on Monday prepared to take its $53.8 billion takeover bid for Allergan Inc directly to the Botox maker's shareholders in a battle that could last late into the year.

 The fight escalated when Valeant ally Pershing Square, a hedge fund that owns 9.7 percent of Allergan, called for a meeting to replace the company's board.